Electry/VitaGrafix/README.md

 | WRC 5: FIA World Rally Championship | PCSB00762 | Framebuffer | 960x544 | OFF | |

 Adding support for each and every game requires manual disassembly of game's binary to find addresses in the game code where the resolution is set.
+Some are easy to patch, others plainly impossible.